oblik/liquidation-bot/docs/circuit_breaker.md

 - Check monitoring window settings

 ### Too Many False Positives
+- **Check scanner thresholds**: Ensure only HF < 1.0 users trigger liquidations
+- **Verify logs**: Look for "is at-risk but NOT liquidatable" messages
 - Increase volatility threshold
 - Extend monitoring window
 - Reduce liquidation frequency threshold
 - Consider market-specific adjustments

+**Common Issue: Scanner False Positives**
+If you see excessive "Liquidation blocked by circuit breaker" warnings:
+- The scanner may be sending opportunities for at-risk (HF < 1.1) instead of liquidatable (HF < 1.0) users
+- This has been fixed in the latest version - ensure you're running updated code
+- Look for log: "User is LIQUIDATABLE (HF < 1.0)" to confirm proper filtering

 ### Circuit Breaker Stuck Open
 - Check if conditions are still extreme